Peggun/Algorithmia/README.md

-        new ImageSink(FileTypes.PNG),     // Output to an image (you now define the Image Type in here) new TextFileSink(),               // Output to an text file new DebugSink(),                  // Output to debug console };
+        new ImageSink(FileTypes.PNG),     // Output to an image (you now define the Image Type in here) new TextFileSink(),               // Output to an text file new DebugSink(),                  // Output to debug console new JsonSink(),                   // Output to a JSON file new CsvSink(),                    // Output to a CSV file };

     // Use each sink